 With only one item to sell, I decided to build a website.
 When an order would come in I'd print the shipping label from my laptop in the living room of my 1-bedroom apartment.

 That was in 2012, and that's where we been ever since - right here online, however we sell more than one item now!
-Creating the perfect gym bag made me want to create the perfect workout pants from women - and I think we have.
-In fact, I truly believe we make the best looking-and-feeling workout pants on earth - the FITERNITY pants.
+Creating the perfect gym bag made me want to create the perfect workout pants for women - and we have.
+In fact, I truly believe we make the best workout pants on earth - the FITERNITY pants.
 Today, we ship our products all over the world and although we still print our own shipping labels, we're no longer doing it from my apartment. :)

 To those who rock our brand while you train or while you hang, I thank you for representing FITERNITY.